openshift-labs/learn-katacoda/intro-openshift/deploying-python/03-viewing-the-builder-logs.md

 While a build is running, the _Overview_ page will display a banner.
-The build may take a moment to start if the environment needs to update the S2I builder being used due to a newer version being available.
+The build may take a moment to start running if the environment needs to update the S2I builder being used due to a newer version being available.

 ![Build Progress Banner](../../assets/intro-openshift/deploying-python/03-build-progress-banner.png)